-- 1. Establish the East Main Transit Oriented Development (EM-TOD) area as a high quality, mixeduse neighborhood, distinct from and complementary to Downtown and providing a graceful transition from Downtown to adjacent residential neighborhoods.
+- 1.Establish the East Main Transit Oriented Development (EM-TOD) area as a high quality, mixed-use neighborhood, distinct from and complementary to Downtown and providing a graceful transition from Downtown to adjacent residential neighborhoods.
 Within this area: - a.
-The area north of SE 6^{th} Street is the primary TOD area and accommodate the greatest amount and intensity of development. - b.
+The area north of SE 6th Street is the primary TOD area and accommodate the greatest amount and intensity of development. - b.
 The area south of SE 6th Street is the secondary TOD area, with mixed use TOD development at a lower scale development pattern, due to the increased distance from the transit station and environmental constraints. - c.
-The entire East Main TOD area should maintain a consistent high design quality. - 2.
-Promote a mix of housing, office, retail and hotel uses that create a vibrant active center during both daytime and evening hours. - 3.
-Ensure that land uses, parking and development patterns optimize transit use and access.
+The entire East Main TOD area should maintain a consistent high design quality.